 2. Calf Stretch: Stand with feet hip-width apart.
 Place one foot slightly ahead of the other.
 Shift weight onto the front foot, keeping the heel on the ground.
 Hold for 15-30 seconds and switch legs.

 3. Heel Drops: Stand on a step or curb.
-Drop heel down as far as possible and then raise back up.
+Drop your heel down as far as possible and raise it back up.
 Repeat 10-15 times.

 5. Ice Massage: Place a small cup filled with crushed ice onto the affected area and massage in a circular motion for 5-10 minutes